BEST CHEAP EATS AND BUDGET FRIENDLY RESTAURANTS

 52 Boleyn Rd, London N16 8JP

-House of MoMo isn’t just great because they serve up some bloody good momo, oh no you can also get a bowl of dumplings and beer for less than a tenner.
+House of MoMo isn’t just great because they serve up some bloody good momo, oh no you can also get a bowl of dumplings and beer for just over a tenner.
 Whether you choose them steamed, pan fried, coated in a sesame creamy curry sauce or a spicy chilli sauce, you won’t be disappointed.

 Read Full Article

-Japanese ramen specialist Yamagoya is one of our favourite cheap eats in London as it offers what is surely the best value ramen and katsu curry you can find in the capital.
-There’s always 5 hot ramens on offer and the most expensive is £9.50, way cheapers than the cheapest bowl you’ll find elsewhere.
-They don’t shirk on quality though; the noodles are freshly made and the broth is rich and flavoursome.
-Try the Yuzukara Ramen with wood ear mushrooms in a green tonkotsu broth.
-Yamagoya also does an amazing chicken or pork katsu curry at only £6.50!
+Japanese ramen specialist Kokura is one of our favourite cheap eats in London as it offers some of the best value ramen and katsu curry you can find in the capital.
+There’s always five hot ramens on offer and the most expensive is £11.50 and they don’t shirk on quality though; the noodles are freshly made and the broth is rich and flavoursome.
+Kokura also does an amazing chicken or pork katsu curry at only £8.50!
 Take that Wagamama.
-For a quick bite in town that’s easy on the wallet, Yamagoya is a perfect choice.
+For a quick bite in town that’s easy on the wallet, Kokura is a perfect choice.

 SONS + DAUGHTERS